dotnet/AspNetCore.Docs/aspnet/whitepapers/request-validation.md

 [!code[Main](request-validation/samples/sample1.xml)]

-**Caution:** When request validation is disabled, content can be submitted to a page; it is the responsibility of the page developer to ensure that content is properly encoded or processed.
+> [!CAUTION] When request validation is disabled, content can be submitted to a page; it is the responsibility of the page developer to ensure that content is properly encoded or processed.

 ## Disabling request validation for your application